robinzng/robinzen/exampleSite/content/how-to-build-a-free-website.md

 For editing code, I recommend downloading [Visual Studio Code](https://code.visualstudio.com/), which makes code a lot more readable than Notepad or Github (both of which, to be fair, work).
 Not a necessity, but free and incredibly helpful.

-The repository I (and most people) use is [Github](https://github.com/).
-Not much to say there other than, it's good and it works.
-You should use it.
-I also recommend downloading the [desktop app](https://desktop.github.com/) for significant quality of life improvements.
+To store the code, sign up for a [Github](https://github.com/) account.
+You should also download the [desktop app](https://desktop.github.com/) for significant quality of life improvements.
 If you're new to the Git Desktop app, you can basically edit and save files locally on your computer, then commit and push the changes online whenever.

 Finally, [Netlify](https://www.netlify.com/) is a solid deployer.
 It works seamlessly with Github, provides clear error messages that make debugging a breeze, and will easily link to whatever domain you do end up buying.
-Sign up with your Github account and you're good to go!
+Use your Github account to sign up and you're good to go!

-### Setting everything up

-First, you need to get your accounts and services set up.
-Sign up for a [Github](https://github.com/) account and use that to sign up for [Netlify](https://www.netlify.com/).
-Unless you like to suffer, you should also download [Visual Studio Code](https://code.visualstudio.com/) and the [Github desktop app](https://desktop.github.com/).
+### Laying the website foundation

 Next is the fun part: choose your favorite theme from [Hugo](https://themes.gohugo.io/).
 I'm using ["Researcher" by Olivier Roques](https://themes.gohugo.io/hugo-researcher/), but all of their free options are fantastic.
 One piece of advice when choosing your own theme: prioritize features, not aesthetics.
 Coding in a searchbar is orders of magnitude harder than changing the theme color from red to blue.
 Know which features are mandatory for your site to function fluidly, and look for those in the site demos.